Glumboi/EZAutoclicker-Remake/README.md

 <div align="left">

 # EZAutoclicker-Remake
 Yes, I re made another of my fisrt projects!
+(It's also my first project using WPF)

 # What is new